n-batalha/ansible-roles/README.rst

 .. code-block:: bash

-  pipenv lock -r --dev >requirements.txt
+  pipenv lock -r >requirements.txt

 Note
 ++++

-At the time of writing, Mazer is changing quickly and does not seem to have a way (documented at least) to work locally on a set of roles.
-Only via packaging a hacky tar file and installing that (in :code:`./bin/build-install.sh`)
+* At the time of writing, Mazer is changing quickly and does not seem to have a working way (documented at least) to work locally on a set of roles.
+If you want to install a role locally without going through a repository, make a symlink / copy of the role to the desired location to install.
+* To run a role locally without writing a playbook, just use the included `./bin/ansible-role.sh`

 Add more roles
 ~~~~~~~~~~~~~~